datastaxdevs/workshop-battlestax/README_step03.md

 ## 5. Running TDD tests

 We are provided with test cases `store/gameSlice.test.js` which will test that our slice we created working is in `store/gameSlice.js`.
+The tests will ensure that `gameSlice.js` does the following:

+* The slice should return the initial state on first run
+* It should set a game id
+* It should beable to set the game id loading flag
+* It should beable to set the game id error
+* It should should create a new game

+Have a look at the [src/store/gameSlice.test.js](src/store/gameSlice.test.js) to review these tests.

 Now, we can run our tests using `npm test src/store/gameSlice.test.js` to see that we have a functioning game slice.